MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 ![shows a screen for choosing the authentication type.](media/install-web-authentication.png "Authentication type")

-8. Supply the name of the Windows account configured as the "Log On As" account for the SQL Server service hosting the [!INCLUDE[prodshort](../includes/prodshort.md)] databases.
+8. Supply the name of the Windows account configured as the "Log On As" account for the SQL Server service hosting the Dynamics GP databases.
 The dialog is only displayed when selecting Organizational Account or Mixed Mode for the authentication type.

 ![shows a screen for specifying the account for the dynamics workflow access.](media/install-web-workflow-system-access.png "Workflow system access")